Khristina Chess

 Photo by Photo by Sydney Sims

-Which Powerful YA Books about Abuse and Relationship Violence Should You Read Next?
+Which Powerful YA Novels about Abuse and Relationship Violence Should You Read Next?

 Khristina Chess December 24, 2025

 You’ll find detailed reviews of many of my favorites in the roundup below.
-These must-read books can be helpful for someone struggling to understand what an abusive relationship looks like or to help someone else who needs help coming to terms with an escalating and dangerous love relationship.
+These must-read novels can be helpful for someone struggling to understand what an abusive relationship looks like or to help someone else who needs help coming to terms with an escalating and dangerous love relationship.
 Stories have power.
-They remind us that we’re not alone, that others have walked similar paths, and that healing is possible.
+Fiction can remind us that we’re not alone, that others have walked similar paths, and that healing is possible.

 So discover your next great read for Teen Dating Violence Awareness and Prevention Month in the list below.
 Be warned!
 They portray characters whose romantic relationships escalate with extreme possessiveness, jealousy, manipulation, emotional and psychological abuse, and even physical assault.